 As a good corporate citizen, ALTANA supports and sponsors social projects focusing on education, science, and research.
 To strengthen our local environments and to be a good neighbor, we especially promote initiatives near our sites in Germany and abroad.

 The natural sciences, mathematics, informatics, and technology are among the drivers of economic development and social progress around the world.
-In this context, ALTANA sees itself as having a responsibility to introduce young people to these disciplines at an early stage and to kindle their enthusiasm for them.
-In cooperation with experienced partners from the education sector, the ALTANA Group supports concrete projects, often in the immediate proximity of ALTANA sites.
+In this context, ALTANA wants to help introduce young people to these disciplines at an early stage and to kindle their enthusiasm for them.
+In addition, ALTANA is involved in a number of selected social projects.
+In cooperation with experienced partners from the education sector, we support concrete projects, often in the immediate proximity of our sites.
 To maximize lasting impact, the company usually promotes these projects over a period of several years.

 Educational Coaching of Elementary School Children

-As in the previous years, ALTANA financed a socio-educational expert at the Klausenhof Academy.
+As in the previous years, ALTANA financed the personnel and material costs for a socio-educational expert at the Klausenhof Academy.
 The expert assigns a “personal mentor” to each child, trains the mentors, and coordinates their work.
-Educational coaching has become a fixed compound of the elementary school’s everyday activities.
-More and more children want to take part in it.
-The support focuses on extracurricular activities such as library visits, sports, and music.
-In 2017, 21 volunteer mentors each took one child under their wings.
+A total of 35 children have been supported since the project began in 2014.
+Currently, 18 children are assisted and challenged on an individual basis by volunteer mentors, who promote their personality development in keeping with their interests and abilities.
+The support focuses on extracurricular activities such as library visits, music, and sports.

 Junior Researchers Visit ALTANA

-As a network partner of the House of Junior Researchers foundation, ALTANA has for many years accompanied two elementary schools and one daycare center in Wesel.
+Furthering children’s and adolescents’ scientific knowledge has a tradition at ALTANA.
+Employees of BYK-Chemie at our Wesel site have worked as school ambassadors for many years.
+ALTANA is a network partner of the Germany-wide foundation House of Junior Researchers.
+For a number of years now, it has accompanied two elementary schools and one daycare center in Wesel.
 The aim of the initiative, which is sponsored by the German Federal Government, is to get children interested in science.
 The concept includes special research days that take place in cooperation with school ambassadors at the respective school or daycare center.
-In 2017, air, water, and movement were the main topics.
-The 250 junior researchers presented their results at the traditional closing event held in the ALTANA conference center.
-Parents and employees were also invited.
+In 2018, water and communication were the main topics of the research days.
+In March, the junior researchers presented their results to parents, teachers, and employees at the traditional closing event held at the ALTANA conference center.

 Youth Startups Competition